 There are various third-party tools available on eBay to remedy the situation — but there’s no need to wait another week for delivery.
 All you need to do to make your Electro 35 work is two LR-44 batteries and a 3-volt CR2.
 Just stack ‘em, tape them and place them in the battery compartment as if it was one.
 Make sure that you align them properly and add tin foil if needed as a spacer.

 Fixing Electro 35 cameras.

-Getting rid of the fungus is a fairly straight-forward job of taking the lens apart, washing the elements with soapy water and cleaning them with an alcohol solution.
-This nasty stuff grows inside the optics of cameras which live in damp basements, but it hates the sun so if you use yours often enough, new strains shouldn’t grow.
+Getting rid of the fungus is a fairly straightforward job of taking the lens apart, washing the elements with soapy water and cleaning them with an alcohol solution.
+This nasty stuff grows inside the optics of cameras stored in damp basements, but it hates the sun, so if you use yours often enough, new strains shouldn’t grow.

 Some consider it to be the end-of-the-line, which is far from the truth.
-You can fix it yourself if you got a lens spanner (you’ll need it to remove the film winder and ISO dial), a micro-screwdriver set, a double-sided foam tape and duct tape.
+You could fix it yourself if you got a lens spanner (you’ll need it to remove the film winder and ISO dial), a micro-screwdriver set, a double-sided foam tape and duct tape.

 The foam tape can be moulded to create a new pad (by leaving one side of the foam tape sticky and covering the other with a couple of layers of duct tape).
 Then carefully manoeuvre it into its place with tweezers, according to this video tutorial.